pitosalas/cleancont/output/2018-09-26-some-great-links-for-09272018.md

 ---
 title: "Some great links for  09/27/2018"
-subtitle: "[10 practices for writing readable code](https://dev.to/gonedark/10-practices-for-readable-code-143a..."
+subtitle: "10 practices for writing readable code"
 category: "301"
 tags: []
 date: "2018-09-26"